MacMannes/stackmob-docs/sdks/ios/guides/core-data.md

-StackMob and Core Data
+StackMob and Core Data Integration
 =====================================

-StackMob recommends using Core Data for data persistence.
-It provides a powerful and robust object graph management system that otherwise would be a nightmare to implement.
+Core Data provides a powerful and robust object graph management system that otherwise would be a nightmare to implement.
 Although it may have a reputation for being pretty complex, the basics are easy to grasp and understand.

 ## The Basics